freenas/freenas-docs/userguide/system.rst

    system will be recreated with the same ZFS layout, but with **no** data.

-.. warning:: the backup function **IGNORES ENCRYPTED POOLS**.
+.. warning:: The backup function **IGNORES ENCRYPTED POOLS**.
 Do not use it to backup systems with encrypted pools.

 **Save Debug:** used to generate a text file of diagnostic